Nsustain/nsustain.com/README.md

 open-source developers
 who wanted to help make
 the environment sustainable.
-SO, we were trying to find
+So, we were trying to find
 an idea we can work on,
 an idea that touches our heart, an idea that's worth our time and devotion,